yjwong1999/SimpleFR/README.md

 # SimpleFR
 This is a very simple face recognition code based on [face recognition api](https://github.com/ageitgey/face_recognition).
 The face recognition is built using [dlib's](https://github.com/davisking/dlib) state-of-the-art face recognition built with deep learning.
 The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.
+The Graphic User Interface (GUI) is based on tkinter for simplict's sake.

 Face detector
 - HOG + Linear SVM (prefered for fast inference speed on resource constrained device)